 In January 2013, Rob was privileged with honorary membership of De Taille and d’Estoc.

 Rob is active on the international tournament scene, both as a competitor and organiser.
-He was the Tournament Manager for Swordfish, the world’s largest Western Martial Arts competition.
+He was the Tournament Manager for Swordfish, the world’s largest Western Martial Arts competition, and he continues to be the compere of the event finals.
 Between 2013 and 2015 and was a senior judge for the Nordic League.
-In 2016 he managed Longpoint, the USA’s premier Western Martial Art event.
+In 2016 he managed Longpoint, the USA’s premier Western Martial Art event and in 2017 the International Fencing Competition in Brescia, Italy.
 Also, as a competitor, he has won a gold for Rapier and Dagger at Purple Heart Open 2016 and Rapier 2012.
 He also has medals from Toledo 2016, Swordfish 2014, and other international events.
 In 2016 he won the technical medal at Swordfish for rapier and dagger.

 Aside from teaching, research and competitions, Rob is half of the ‘Alte Herren’ HEMA video blog, with Hans Jornlind.
-Videos can be found on YouTube here.
+Alte Herren videos can be found on YouTube here.

 The second of our instructors, Rory has a wide variety of sporting and martial arts background.
 These include rugby, hockey and Lau Gar Kung Fu.
 In addition, he competed as a Body Builder for five years, reaching the British finals twice.
 He has since adapted his workouts to aid his HEMA activities.
 Consequently, Rory is a firm believer in strength and fitness training as a compliment to sword play and, furthermore, that all Martial Arts have common traits applicable throughout.